|

 In episode 65 - Love comes to Arnold Ziffel (first aired 09/20/67)

 I recall an episode were Haney was trying to sell Oliver bushel baskets with fake bottoms that where used to smuggle marijuana Haney said.
-What episode might this may have been?

 In episode 152 - Apple picking time (first aired 11/17/70)(TVLand #151)